Basket Case (song): Release and reception

 "Basket Case" was the second single released from Dookie, following "Longview".
-"Basket Case" peaked at number one on the Billboard Modern Rock Tracks chart, a position it maintained for five weeks.
-In 1995, "Basket Case" garnered a Grammy Award nomination in the Best Rock Vocal Performance by a Duo or Group category.
+It peaked at number one on the Billboard Modern Rock Tracks chart, a position it maintained for five weeks.
+In 1995, the song garnered a Grammy Award nomination in the Best Rock Vocal Performance by a Duo or Group category.

-In his weekly UK chart commentary, James Masterton wrote, "Something of an instant classic [...] it is certainly one of the most alternative Top 10 smash since Radiohead's "Creep".
+In his weekly UK chart commentary, James Masterton wrote, "Something of an instant classic [...] it is certainly one of the most alternative Top 10 smash since Radiohead's 'Creep'.
 As to where it goes next it is hard to tell but it could potentially open the door for a flood of the post-Nirvana young American rock bands who are currently making waves on the other side of the Atlantic."
-British magazine Music Week gave it three out of five, describing it as "the Generation X-flag-wavers' splenetic slice of Bay Area punk".
+Andrew Mueller from Melody Maker commented, "Green Day themselves are an enthusiastically rockin' kind of act who've learnt a neat trick or two from The Buzzcocks and The Ramones and are the sort of band I'm regrettably likely to think are the future of rock'n'roll if I've drunk enough to stun an ox."
+Music Week gave the song three out of five, describing it as "the Generation X-flag-wavers' splenetic slice of Bay Area punk".
+John Mulvey from NME wrote, "Long-time heroes of the US skatepunk scene.
+Green Day are These Animal Men without the crap Brit-mod trappings and with slightly better songs.
+Bouncy, a bit fraggly and a bit annoying, but there are worse things in the world.
+Like 'Speed King', for starters."

+Upon the re-release, another NME editor, Andy Richardson, praised it as "an irresistible punk snort, a ripping three-minute blast or the ultimate good mood record to play before you go out, depending which way you look at it."
 Paul Evans from Rolling Stone declared it as a "rave-up", noting that Green Day's lyrics "score graffiti hits".
+Mark Sutherland from Smash Hits gave it a top score of five out of five and named it Best New Single.
+He wrote, "Their last single 'Welcome to Paradise' grazed the top 20 here but this is the one to make your mum hammer on your bedroom door 'cos it sounds like you're smashing up your wardrobe.
+And the funny thing is — you will be 'cos it's quite the most fantastic bedroom-trashing anthem in too long a while."
 Charles Aaron from Spin ranked "Basket Case" number 19 in his list of the "Top 20 Singles of the Year" in December 1994.
-Troy J. Augusto from Variety called it "psycho-rave".
+Troy J. Augusto from Variety described it as "psycho-rave".

-In 2006, on Mike Davies and Zane Lowe's Lock Up Special on BBC Radio 1, the listeners voted "Basket Case" the Greatest Punk Song of All Time.
-In 2009, it was named the 33rd best hard rock song of all time by VH1.
-In 2021, Kerrang ranked the song number three on their list of the 20 greatest Green Day songs, and in 2022, American Songwriter ranked the song number two on their list of the 10 greatest Green Day songs.